Payment Card Industry Data Security Standard: Merchant levels

-Entities subject to PCI DSS standards must be PCI-compliant; how they prove and report their compliance is based on their merchant level.
-There are four levels that determine the type of reporting a business must comply with.
+Merchants that store, process, and transmit cardholder data are subject to PCI DSS standards, and thus, must be deemed PCI-compliant.
+The PCI DSS framework classifies these entities into merchant levels that determine the type of reporting a business must complete to achieve compliance.
 A business' merchant level is determined by its dataset size which refers to the number of transactions a business makes annually.
 An acquirer or payment brand may manually place an organization into a reporting level at its discretion.
-The merchant levels are:
+Not all payment card brands use all four merchant levels, and each level's transaction volume can vary among payment card brands.
+For instance, Visa only has three merchant levels.
+The four typically accepted merchant levels are: